Badgerati/Pode.Web/docs/Tutorials/Outputs/DesktopNotification.md

 # Desktop Notification

-This page details the available output actions available to Desktop Notifications.
+This page details the output actions available to Desktop Notifications.

 ## Show